nirajvishwakarma/gitlab-cicd-python-app/README.md

-install and register gitlab-runners create Variables for Dockerhus user and password create variable for pem key for th server
+**1. install and register gitlab-runners
+2.  create Variables for Dockerhus user and password
+3. create variable for pem key for th server******